kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-peer.md

 ### Responses

-Requests to `GET https://{baseURL}/cut/peer` can return the following response codes:
+Requests to `GET https://{baseURL}/cut/peer` return the following response code:

 - **200 OK** indicates that the request succeeded.
 The response body desribes the peers from the peer database on the remote node.

 #### Response headers

-The response header parameters are the same for successful and unsuccessful requests.
+The response header parameters are the same for all successful and unsuccessful Chainweb node requests.

 | Parameter | Type | Description
 | --------- | ---- | -----------